TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

     | **All models** |  0.74658        | -0.60454    |

 ### Generalization
-- Validation / Training loss ratios normalized by number of series per partition:
+- Validation / Training loss ratios normalized by number of series per partition (lower is more generalized):

   Model | Min | Mean | Max
   ---|---|---|---